Herman Beam: Career as an owner

-After retiring from driving in the middle of the 1963 season, he remained a team owner in NASCAR.
+After retiring from driving in the middle of the 1963 season, Beam remained a team owner in NASCAR.
 He hired Cale Yarborough to drive for him the rest of the season.
 In 1964, Larry Thomas and Yarborough split the ride for most of the season, with H.B.
 Bailey, Larry Frank, and Tiny Lund each driving one race for Beam.
-Yarborough left Beam's team after one race, and JT Putney was hired to drive the car.
-His team shut down after running only 2 races in 1966.
+Yarborough left Beam's team after one race, and J.T.
+Putney was hired to drive the car.
+His team shut down after running only two races in 1966.
+Beam died of cancer at the Veterans' Hospital in Johnson City in 1980.